Do Go On - 350 - Arctic Badass Peter Freuchen

 We do a few quizzes.

-We do Phrasing the Bar, our show on Brendan Fraser movies.
+We do phrasing the bar, our show on Brendan Fraser movies.

-I'm trying to think of other icy topics like Utsi the...
+I'm trying to think of other icy topics like Utsi, the...

-Iceman?
 Was it Utsi?

 Something like that.